AndrewHarrisSPU/logf/README.md

 |`text.go`| interpolation buffer ops|
 |`using.go`| configuration via Options|

-## Goals
-- Exploring the slog package
-- An API that supports string interpolation and formatting on top of structured logging (and not the other way around)
-- A minimal logging API - reducing the line noise and documentation size
-- An API that is optionally configured for more human-readable output

 ## Opinions That May be Wrong

+Part of experimenting with `slog` is figuring out what the opinions are, and what different opinions are possible, and what the implications are.
+So, `logf` is trying to do some things differently just for the sake of experimenting.

-- String interpolation is worth an allocation or two.
+- String interpolation is worth some allocation.
-- Munging of small collections of information works differently
+- Munging of small collections, with `Segment`
+- Rather than many levels, store level in the `Logger`.
 - Contexts store `[]Attr` segments.
 Contexts are either persistent, and handled with `With`, or transient, and handled by a `CtxLogger`.
 - Configuration uses `Using.X` struct.

+## Interpolation

 ### Interpolation symbols
 During interpolation, an input message is scanned for interpolation symbols.
 There are two flavors of these: